abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 From Sets to Categories
 ===

-In this chapter we will continue with set theory and at the same time we will start exploring categories.
+In this chapter we will continue with set theory and at the same time we will start exploring categories, and talking about why they are important.

 Products
 ===